HewlettPackard/ICsp-Docker-OSBP/README.md

 More information here: http://www8.hp.com/us/en/products/servers/management/insight-control/provisioning-server-migration.html

 # How to use the scripts
 Scripts and files included in an OSBP in ICsp intended to install Docker EE on Proliant, Blades and Synergy using ICsp 7.6.
 The scripts have not been tested with later versions (since they are currently under development) but we would expect a similar behaviour.
+They should also work in VMs.
 The OS versions used are:

 * RHEL 7.2
 * SLES 12 SP1